Topics on this page:

 - Examples of “secured debt” include:

-- A mortgage on the decedent’s home
+- A deed of trust (mortgage) on the decedent’s home

 - A car loan on the car’s title